Ezerwald/VismaShortageManager/README.md

 ## Unit Testing

 The project includes comprehensive unit tests to ensure the functionality and reliability of the application.
 The tests cover various components, including commands, services, and helpers.
-Tests are organized in the `MyApp.Test` project, which mirrors the structure of the main project.
+Tests are organized in the `VismaShortageManager.Test` project, which mirrors the structure of the main project.

 ### Test Collections